German Football Association: Women

-The main criticisms of the DFB are the lack of transparency and the commercialization of football, which has been strongly promoted by DFB officials.

-Christian Prechtl, from the fan organization FC PlayFair!, mentioned that the growing unpopularity of the men's national team is "just a perfect example of what can happen when you have the fans out of sight".

 Structure

 Members

 Direct members of the DFB are only its five regional associations and its 21 state associations, along with the German Football League, whereas the clubs participating in the German football league system are members of the state associations covering their district.
 Today, more than 25,000 clubs are organised in those state associations, fielding nearly 170,000 teams with over two million active players and totalling over six million members, the largest membership of any single sports federation in the world.
 The Association governs 870,000 male members and 8,600 female teams.